magnusdybdal-snd/PROG2005-assignment-1/README.md

 ## Features

-- **Country Information**: Retrieve detailed information about a country, including its name, continents, population, languages, borders, flag, capital and cities.
+- **Country Information**: Retrieve detailed information about a country, including its name, population, languages, borders, and more.
 - **Population Data**: Fetch population statistics for a country, optionally filtered by a year range.
 - **Service Status**: Check the status of the service and external APIs.
+- **Simple Interface**: Easy-to-use endpoints with clear responses in JSON format.

 ---